10 Lesser Known Freedom Fighters Of India Who Died For The Nation

 Swiftly descended to martyrdom.
 A trio who infiltrated a police station to kill a brutal officer.

 The trio of three rebels, Benoy Basu (22), Badal Gupta (18) and Dinesh Gupta (19).
-They entered Winter’s Building as impostors, wearing British outfits.
+They entered Writer’s Building as impostors, wearing British outfits.
 Their plan was to infiltrate and kill the vicious Inspector General of Police, Colonel NS Simpson.
-Although succeeding in their plan, they got outnumbered in the police station.
+Although succeeding in their plan, they got outnumbered at the police station.
 Benoy took a cyanide pill and the rest shot themselves, dying in the name of the nation.

 7. Bhogeswari Phukanani